-In Spain, the general regime on liability for defective products is established in Royal Legislative Decree 1/2007, of 16 November, which approves the consolidated text of the General Law on the Protection of Consumers and Users and other complementary regulations ("RLD 1/2007"), and sets the main product liability rules in Spain (articles 128 to 146, both inclusive).
+In Spain, the general regime governing liability for defective products is established in Royal Legislative Decree 1/2007, of 16 November, which approves the consolidated text of the General Law on the Protection of Consumers and Users and other complementary regulations ("RLD 1/2007").
+Articles 128 to 146 of RLD 1/2007, both inclusive, set the main rules on product liability in Spain.

 The general regime for product liability set forth in RLD 1/2007 is mainly of a strict nature (see question 1.3).
-Under this regime, the "producer" of a defective product will be liable for any damage caused by death or by personal injuries, and/or any damage to, or destruction of, any item of property other than the defective product itself, provided that the item of property is of a type ordinarily intended for private use or consumption, and was used by the injured person mainly for his own private use or consumption.
+Under this regime, the "producer" of a defective product will be liable for any damage caused by death or by personal injuries, and/or any damage to, or destruction of, any item of property other than the defective product itself, provided that the item of property is of a type ordinarily intended for private use or consumption and was used by the injured person mainly for his own private use or consumption.
 It will be on the claimant to prove that the product was defective, that damage occurred and that there was a causal link between the defective product and the damage suffered.

-This strict liability system does not preclude other liability systems providing an injured party with greater protection, nor does it affect any other right to damages, including moral damages, that the injured party may have as a consequence of contractual liability, based on the lack of conformity of the goods or any other cause of non-performance or defective performance of the contract, or of any other non-contractual liability that may apply.
+This strict liability system does not preclude other liability systems from providing an injured party with greater protection, nor does it affect any other right to damages, including moral damages, that the injured party may have as a consequence of contractual liability, based on the lack of conformity of the goods or any other cause of non-performance or defective performance of the contract, or any other non-contractual liability that may apply.

-1.2 Does the state operate any schemes of compensation for particular products?
+1.2 Does the state operate any special liability regimes or compensation schemes for particular products e.g. medicinal products or vaccines?

-No, in Spain the state does not operate any scheme of compensation for particular products, but in several cases the general regime on liability of the public administration may apply (see question 1.4).
+No. In Spain, the state does not operate any special scheme of compensation for particular products, but in several cases the general regime on liability of the public administration may apply (see question 1.4).